aaron11496/pygeocoder/README.txt

 This is a Python wrapper for Google Geocoding API V3

 It allows you to directly convert an address to coordinates or vice versa.
+It also allows you to validate, format and split addresses into civic number, street name, city etc.

 Dependencies